ibm-cloud-docs/EventStreams/quick_setup_guide.md

 _Talk about Creating, listing, updating, and deleting topics, Describing the cluster._
 _Bring in information like suggested topic naming strategies_

-## Create an IAM service credential by using the console
+## Step 4: Create an IAM service credential by using the console
 {: #create_credential_ui}
 {: step}
 {: ui}